 You could shorten your trip but add something like Mickey’s Not So Scary Halloween Party or Mickey’s Very Merry Christmas Party.

-Summer 2026 will also see the return of the check-in day water park perk—a good chance to experience Blizzard Beach or Typhoon Lagoon if you haven’t already.
+Cool KIDS’ SUMMER will also bring the return of the check-in day water park perk—a good chance to experience Blizzard Beach or Typhoon Lagoon if you haven’t already.

 Or maybe you take your “go-to” weeklong trip and cut some Disney World time, adding a Disney Cruise instead.